INTERVOLGA is always delighted to work on unique and complicated tasks. This article is about such a task.

 CEDIS processes a large flow of subscriber applications for various purposes - connection, document filing etc. It was difficult for them to work with tasks in the CRM as tasks provide no sequential stage tracking.
 As a result, the tool they opted for is “Deals”.

-In order to account for labour costs, KPI of employees and ultimately increase work efficiency, it became essential to develop a method of calculating how much time is spent on different stages of deal.
+In order to account for labour costs, KPI of employees and ultimately increase work efficiency, it became essential to develop a method of calculating how much time is spent on different stages of deals.

-INTERVOLGARU is the best customizer of Bitrix24, so we took on the task with utmost enthusiasm and immediately highlighted several points which we’ll be sharing.
+We took on the task with utmost enthusiasm and immediately highlighted several points which we’ll be sharing.

 A stage can be repeated several times

-Deal in stage X (1 day)
+deal in stage X (1 day)

 the deal goes to stage Y